The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Royal Poinciana Park neighborhood in Vero Beach are middle-income, making it a moderate income neighborhood.
+The neighbors in the Royal Poinciana Park neighborhood in Vero Beach are lower-middle income, making it a below average income neighborhood.

-is a lower rate of childhood poverty than is found in 62.3%
+line, this neighborhood has a higher rate of childhood poverty than 72.2%

 The Neighbors: Occupations